DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/python/python-usage.md

         variable_value = client.variable_value(user, key, 'default-value')
         print("Variable value is: ", variable_value)
     except Exception as e:
-         print("Exception when calling DevCycleLocalClient->variable_value: %s\n" % e)
+         print(f"Exception when calling DevCycleLocalClient->variable_value: {e}")

 ```

-The default value can be of type string, boolean, number, or dict[str, Any].
+The default value can be of type string, boolean, number, or dictionary.

 If you would like to get the full Variable you can use `variable()` instead.
 This contains fields such as:
 `key`, `value`, `type`, `defaultValue`, `isDefaulted`.